Unstoppable? Liverpool survive adversity - and Adama - to keep rolling on | Goal.com

 And then, with six minutes left, Roberto Firmino drew back his left foot.

-Firmino is Liverpool’s away-day specialist this season.
-All of his goals, curiously, have come away from Anfield.
-This, his 10th of the campaign, was as precious as they come.
+Firmino is very much Liverpool’s away-day specialist this season.
+All of his goals have come away from Anfield.
+This, his 10th of the campaign, was as precious as any.
 No surrender.
 Not just yet.

+The 16-point lead at the top of the table is restored, and can be extended at West Ham on Wednesday as the Reds play their game in hand.
+By the time Manchester City next play in the league, the gap could be 22 points.
+Honestly.

 The shine was taken off the first half, though, by the sight of Mane pulling up 12 minutes before the interval.
-The Senegal star headed straight for the tunnel, replaced by Takumi Minamino.
+The Senegal star headed straight for the tunnel, replaced by Takumi Minamino for a Premier League debut.
+"A muscle tweak," said Klopp afterwards.
 Liverpool will hope the prognosis is a generous one.
 As good as they are, they do not want to be without Mane for too long, especially with the Champions League last 16 looming on the horizon.

 Firmino had other ideas.
-Collecting a pass from Henderson, after some mazy dribbling from Salah, the Brazilian shifted onto his left foot and smashed past Rui Patricio.
+Collecting a pass from Henderson, after some mazy dribbling from Salah on the edge of the box, the Brazilian shifted onto his left foot and smashed past Rui Patricio.

 Liverpool march on.
 Setbacks come and setbacks go.
 One thing remains.
 This team is special.
 It finds a way.